danielmendoza4213/houses3d/README.md

 First we need to transform an address into geographic coordinates, then find what is the shape of the property and then find only the height data for the property area.

 The height of a property can be obtained by calculating the Canopy Height Model.
-This model is the difference between the surface map (DSM) that includes buildings, trees, etc; and the map that only includes the bare ground without any objets (DMT).
+This model is the difference between the surface map (DSM) that includes buildings, trees, etc, and the map (DMT) that only includes the bare ground without any objets.

-Once the model data is obtained, we can plot the surface of the property.
+Once the model is calculated and the data is obtained, we can plot the surface of the property.

 In order to do the above, we need python packages that request information directly from a database (API), packages that manipulate geographic information in the form of images and matrices, and also packages for plotting.